-With FormMaker, not only is it possible to produce fully-formatted Acrobat forms in InDesign as with FormMagic, it is even possible to attach Acrobat validation scripts to each form field right inside InDesign.
+With FormMaker, not only is it possible to produce fully-formatted Acrobat forms in InDesign as with FormMagic, it is even possible to attach Acrobat validation, calculation, and formatting scripts to each form field right inside InDesign.
+You can also add document scripts, and keyboard and mouse action scripts – all in InDesign!

 In this post, I will take you through the steps necessary to add an all-caps validation script to your PDF form, using FormMaker.